ExpediaGroup/styx/docs/user-guide/configure-origins.md

 *   **http2ConnectionPoolSettings**: connection pool settings for http2.

+    *   **maxConnections** - the maximum number of connections that may be established to a single origin.

     *   **minConnections** - the minimum number of connections that may be established to a single origin.

     *   **maxStreamsPerConnection** - the minimum number of streams that may be established to a single connection.
+The minimum of this configuration and the remote peer configuration is taken.

     *   **maxPendingStreamsPerHost** - the maximum number of streams that may be waiting to be acquired at the same time.